japila-books/apache-spark-internals/docs/webui/ExecutorsListener.md

 | [[executorToTaskSummary]] `executorToTaskSummary`
 | The lookup table for `ExecutorTaskSummary` per executor id.

-Used to build a `ExecutorSummary` for `/allexecutors` REST endpoint, to display stdout and stderr logs in link:spark-webui-StagePage.adoc#tasks[Tasks] and link:spark-webui-StagePage.adoc#aggregated-metrics-by-executor[Aggregated Metrics by Executor] sections in link:spark-webui-StagePage.adoc[Stage Details] page.
+Used to build a `ExecutorSummary` for `/allexecutors` REST endpoint, to display stdout and stderr logs in spark-webui-StagePage.md#tasks[Tasks] and spark-webui-StagePage.md#aggregated-metrics-by-executor[Aggregated Metrics by Executor] sections in spark-webui-StagePage.md[Stage Details] page.

 | [[executorEvents]] `executorEvents`
-| A collection of xref:ROOT:SparkListener.adoc#SparkListenerEvent[SparkListenerEvent]s.
+| A collection of ROOT:SparkListener.md#SparkListenerEvent[SparkListenerEvent]s.

-Used to build the event timeline in link:spark-webui-AllJobsPage.adoc[AllJobsPage] and link:spark-webui-jobs.adoc#JobPage[Details for Job] pages.
+Used to build the event timeline in spark-webui-AllJobsPage.md[AllJobsPage] and spark-webui-jobs.md#JobPage[Details for Job] pages.
 |===

 === [[updateExecutorBlacklist]] `updateExecutorBlacklist` Method